Here’s everything about RocketGate and RocketPay being safe:

 #3 Stored Information

-The last real concern is with stored information.
+The last real concern is stored information.

 You have to give RocketPay personal and financial information in order to use it.